binc74/game-of-set/README.md

 * Difficulty

-    1 - Hint shows two cards from a set
+    1 - Hint shows two cards from a set, and the initial dealers hand contains 29 - 42 sets of available sets

-    2 - Hint shows one card from a set
+    2 - Hint shows one card from a set, and the initial dealers hand contains 15 - 28 sets of available sets

-    3 - No hint
+    3 - No hint, and the initial dealers hand contains 1 - 14 sets of available sets

 * Timer - Counts the seconds gone by since the game started